21 Best Fishing Spots Near San Diego

 This small city park lake about 15 minutes east of downtown San Diego can provide good fishing at times.

-Also known as Chollas Reservoir, the lake is stocked with catfish heading into the summer season and some years also is stocked with trout during the cooler season.
+Also known as Chollas Reservoir, the lake is likely to be stocked with trout during the cooler season and then with catfish heading into the warmer months.

 The lake is along College Grove Drive, near the College Avenue exit off Highway 94.